 Is it worth repairing a pallet?

 The cost to repair a pallet will depend upon the extent of the damage.
 Standard repairs generally cost anywhere between $2.00 to $4.00.

 How Do I Ship a Pallet?

-For more on how to ship pallets, refer to our post: How to Ship a Pallet.
+For more on how to ship pallets, refer to our post: easy quote tool.